Naked Singularity (film): Production

 In December 2018, it was announced John Boyega had joined the cast of the film, with Chase Palmer directing from a screenplay he wrote alongside David Matthews.
 Ridley Scott will serve as an executive producer under his Scott Free Productions banner.
 Dick Wolf will also serve as an executive producer.
 In April 2019, Olivia Cooke joined the cast of the film.
 In May 2019, Ed Skrein and Bill Skarsgård joined the cast of the film.

 Principal photography began in New York City in May 2019.
+The scenery was designed by Elizabeth Jones and executed by Roman Turovsky.

 Release

 It had its world premiere at the San Francisco International Film Festival on April 9, 2021.
 In June 2021, Screen Media Films acquired distribution rights to the film.
 It was released in a limited release on August 6, 2021, prior to video on demand on August 13, 2021.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 28% based on 40 reviews, and an average rating of 4.60/10.
 The critics' consensus reads: "Naked Singularity has wild ambition and a talented lead on its side, but neither ingredient is enough to offset the film's clumsy jumble of tones and ideas".
 On Metacritic, the film has a weighted average score of 36 out of 100 based on 12 critics, indicating "generally unfavorable reviews".